nasa/Common-Metadata-Repository/schemas/resources/schemas/serviceoption/v1.0.0/search.md

 #### <a name="searching-for-serviceoptions"></a> Searching for Service Options

-service options can be searched for by sending a request to `%CMR-ENDPOINT%/serviceoptions`.
+Service options can be searched for by sending a request to `%CMR-ENDPOINT%/serviceoptions`.
 XML reference, JSON and UMM JSON response formats are supported for service options search.

-service option search results are paged.
+Service option search results are paged.
 See [Paging Details](#paging-details) for more information on how to page through serviceoption search results.

 ##### <a name="serviceoption-search-params"></a> Service Option Search Parameters

-The following parameters are supported when searching for serviceoptions.
+The following parameters are supported when searching for service options.

 ##### Standard Parameters
 * page_size